johnbywater/quantdsl/README.md

   -q, --quiet           don't show any progress info (default: False)
 ```

-Here is an example of a *Quant DSL* model of an American option.
-There are two user defined functions (*Option* and *American*), and an expression which states the specific terms of the option.
+Here is an example of a model in *Quant DSL* of an American option.
+There are two user defined functions (*def Option* and *def American*), and an expression which states the specific terms of the option.
 The terms *Market*, *Wait*, *Choice*, *Date*, *TimeDelta* and *nostub* are primitive elements of the language - see section *Overview of the Language* below for more information.

 ```python
 def American(starts, ends, strike, underlying):